discordjs/guide/CONTRIBUTING.md

 To add a new page to the guide, create a `file-name.md` file inside the folder of your choice.
 If you want to link to `/dir/some-tutorial.html`, you would create a `some-tutorial.md` file inside a `dir` folder.
 [VuePress](https://github.com/vuejs/vuepress) will pick up on it and set up the routing appropriately.

 With that being said, you will still need to add the link to the sidebar manually.
-Go to the `/guide/_sidebar.md` file and insert a new list item with a link to your newly created page.
+Go to the `/guide/.vuepress/sidebar.js` file and insert a new item with the path to your newly created page.

 ## General guidelines